acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 * Read data from the Redux store into your app's connected components as `props`
 * Dispatch actions to your store from any of your app's connected components

-In order to achieve the above, the `connect()` function takes two (optional) arguments that have been given these names by pure convention: `mapStateToProps` and `mapDispatchToProps`.
+In order to achieve the above, the `connect()` function takes two (optional) arguments that have been given these names by pure convention: `mapStateToProps` and `mapDispatchToProps`.

 #### `mapStateToProps`